We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The shampoo doesn’t contain parabens, harsh sulfates, silicones, phthalates, or artificial dyes, so it’s a good option for shoppers looking for a gentle and mostly natural ingredient list.

-While most of the reviews are positive, some users report that the shampoo left their hair feeling dry and tangled.
+While most of the reviews are positive, some users report that the shampoo left their hair feeling dry and tangled, and several say it doesn’t lather.

 Best for regrowth